Volker Homes Built Around 1910 To Meet The Needs of Immigrants

 Irish immigrant Cornelius Flaherty, his wife Mary and brother-in-law Patrick Fitzgerald lived in this Volker home from around 1920 through the 1940s.
 Cornelius worked as a foreman at the stockyards and Patrick repaired cars for the Rock Island Railroad.
 They had all been born in the Irish Free State, but had come to Kansas City to start new lives.
 This photo shows their home at 4012 Holly.

 Most of the homes we now occupy in Midtown were built in a relatively short period – from 1900 to about 1920.
-While some of Kansas City’s wealthiest families had moved south in in the 1880s, the majority of homes were constructed to meet a rapidly-growing population after the turn of the century.
+While some of Kansas City’s wealthiest families had moved south in the 1880s, the majority of homes were constructed to meet a rapidly-growing population after the turn of the century.
 For example, the homes on this Volker block between Holly and Mercier from W. 40th and W. 41st were built around 1910, part of a subdivision called Quimby Park.
 They quickly filled up with families, often new to Kansas City, often immigrants or the children of immigrants.

 A 1909 Sanborn Fire Insurance Map of the block.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
-Here’s the story behind them).
-This week, the block bounded by Holly and Mercier, W. 40th and W. 41st
+As part of our Uncovering History Project, the Midtown KC Post is examining each block in Midtown.
+A set of 1940 tax assessment photos is available for many blocks.

 It wasn’t until 1910 that the housing market swung back around and the homes in Quimby Park were built.
 One at 1225 W. 40th went on the market in 1907, with a price cut from $5750 to $4750.
 The builders advertised the new home as nine-room brick and frame, strictly modern and up to date with oak finish and a combination gas and electric fixtures.
 More of the cottages along 41st Street as well as the 2½ story structures on 40th and Holly Streets were either for sale or rent by 1910 and 1911.
 And a number of new families moving in were searching for women to help them with the housework; even relatively modest households in those days could afford some hired help.